paritytech/polkadot-sdk/bridges/bin/runtime-common/README.md

 - `MessageBridge::transaction_payment`: you'll need to return fee that the submitter must pay for given transaction on bridged chain.
-The best case is when you have the same conversion formula on both chains - then you may just reuse the `ThisChainWithMessageLanes::transaction_payment` implementation.
+The best case is when you have the same conversion formula on both chains - then you may just reuse the `ThisChainWithMessages::transaction_payment` implementation.
 Otherwise, you'll need to hardcode this formula into your runtime.

 ## Helpers for the Source Chain